-Equipment and Vehicles (£0.714m) underspend - Orders have been raised for vehicles but the cars were not delivered until 2019/20.
-The replacement of Body Armour has been delayed, Forces are still awaiting the tender to be published by DHL which is due in October 2019.
+Equipment and Vehicles (£0.588m) underspend - Orders have been raised for vehicles but the cars were not delivered until 2020/21.
+The replacement of Body Armour has been delayed.
+Budget was also included for a replacement Tannoy System at Headquarters and for the purchase of Drones, the purchase of these were delayed.

-IS Schemes (£1.006m) underspend - Phase one of the Call Centre Telephony System has been completed, phase 2 regarding the control works upgrade has been delayed.
-Discussions continue with the supplier and are being monitored through the Force's Change Board.
-Other schemes are progressing but will be completed in 2019/20 such as the Strategic Analytics project and the purchase of a new vehicle fleet system.
+IS Schemes (£1.431m) underspend - Phase one of the Call Centre Telephony System was completed in 2018/19, phase 2 regarding the control works upgrade has commenced and will continue into 2020/21.
+Other schemes are progressing and will be completed in 2020/21 such as the purchase of Body Worn Video and Digital Interview Recording Units.

-National Cyber Crime Project £1.938m overspend - This is spend on the National Cyber Crime Project, the expenditure was matched by grant from the Home Office.
-No budget was included for this project as Derbyshire only received notification of the grant in February 2019.
+National Cyber Crime Project £0.988m overspend - This is spend on the National Cyber Crime Project, the expenditure was matched by grant from the Home Office.
+No capital budget was included for this project as spend could be either revenue or capital.
 The Chief Constable is the National Police Chiefs Council (NPCC) lead for Cyber Grant.